These are some services you can use to invest your money in New Zealand, many of which I use myself.

 Hatch is a service that gives New Zealanders access to shares and ETFs on the US sharemarkets.

-JUNO is my KiwiSaver provider.
-They’re a low fee provider and I am paying half the fees with JUNO compared with my former provider Milford.
+JUNO is my KiwiSaver fund provider.
+They’re a low fee provider, and I am paying half the fees with JUNO compared with my former provider Milford, but their best feature is no fees for balances under $5,000.
 You can check out my comparison between JUNO, Simplicity, and BNZ here.

 Peer to Peer Lending Platforms